...

 Recovery is often described as a series of stages, from contemplation to action and onward to maintenance and even relapse prevention.
 MAT intersects with each of these stages, offering sustainable support as a patient progresses.
 During

-contemplation and preparation, medications can clarify thinking and dim the desire to use, deciding to seek help more attainable.
+contemplation and preparation, medications can clarify thinking and dim the desire to use, making the decision to seek help more attainable.
 In the action stage, medications can aid with the often turbulent early days of sobriety, allowing individuals to establish new routines and coping strategies.

 Continuing with MAT into the maintenance phase helps ensure the achievement of stability, reinforcing the changes made during early recovery and safeguarding against potential relapse triggers.
 It’s important to remember that MAT is a tool in the larger toolbox of recovery, often most effective when wielded with therapy, support groups, and lifestyle adjustments.